tli-gini/PDF_Editor_/README.md

 ## 📄 License

+This project is intended for internal demonstration and academic showcase only.
-© PDF_Editor_2025 TaiDoc Tech Corp.
+All frontend code in this repository is © PDF_Editor_2025 TaiDoc Tech Corp.
+All rights reserved.
+Redistribution or commercial use without permission is not allowed.

+This UI integrates with [Stirling PDF](https://github.com/Stirling-Tools/Stirling-PDF),
+an open-source backend licensed under the AGPL-3.0 License.
+Please refer to their repository for backend license terms.

-Originally developed by Gini Tong for internal use and academic showcase.
+Independently designed and developed by Gini Tong for internal and academic use.